CorpGlory/grafana-progress-list/README.md

 ## How To Use

 1. Create a metric query with table format data
-2. Go to "Options" tab and select `key` columns for mapping values.
+2. Go to "Options" tab and select `key` column.
-3. Customise Progress List by using options.
+3. Customize Progress List by using options.

 More info in [**tutorials**](https://github.com/CorpGlory/grafana-progress-list/wiki)